Istani/pygame_roguelike/README.md

 ## Done (but still not perfect)
 - better movement AI

+# DEV Log
+### 9.1.23
+Failed to implement that enemies keep distance to each other, not sure how to make them spreed to avoid stacking

 # Thanks for the inspiration
 [ScriptLine Studios - Pygame Top Down Shooter Tutorial](https://youtu.be/sVbFS9qEl4Y)